Skip to content

 Scientific management

-Edith Raim (born 1965 in Munich) began her historical research into the Kaufering satellite camp complex of the Dachau concentration camp as part of a German history competition at secondary school.
+Edith Raim (*31.7.1965-2.7.2025) began researching the history of the Kaufering satellite camp complex of Dachau concentration camp as part of a German history competition for pupils at secondary school.
 From then on, the subject of Nazi history and its traces in the post-war period never left her.

 From 1984, she studied history and German language and literature in Munich and Princeton (USA) and was a scholarship holder of the German National Academic Foundation.